cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

 ###############

 .. csv-table::
-    :header: "Package", "Debian", "RedHat", "Required for ``make check``?", "Notes"
+    :header: "Package", "Debian", "RedHat", "Required", "Notes"
     :widths: 20,15,15,5,45

-    `CUnit`_, libcunit1-dev, cunit-devel, "yes", "Development headers for compiling Cyrus IMAP's unit tests."
+    `CUnit`_, libcunit1-dev, cunit-devel, "no", "Development headers for compiling Cyrus IMAP's unit tests.
+Required to run ``make check``."
     `libdb-dev`_, libdb-dev, libdb-devel, "no", "The -dev package must match the version of libdb you already have installed (assuming it's probably already installed).
 On Debian 8.0, ``libdb5.3-dev`` is needed, but ``libdb5.1-dev`` on 7.8."
     `perl-devel`_, perl-dev, perl-devel, "no", "Perl development headers to allow building binary perl libraries.
 Needs version 5+.

-    Configure option: ``--with-perl``"
+Configure option:
+    ``--with-perl``"
     `perl(ExtUtils::MakeMaker)`_,,, "no", "Perl library to assist in building extensions to Perl.
 Configure option: ``--with-perl``"
     `perl(Pod::POM::View::Restructured)`_,,, "no", "Perl library to generate man pages.
-This has to be available to the system-wide perl interpreter, found by ``which``:  ``./configure --with-perl`` is not honoured."
+This has to be available to the system-wide perl interpreter, found by ``which``, i.e. ``./configure --with-perl`` is not honoured."
-    `python(GitPython)`_,,, "no", "Python library needed for building the documentation" `python(Sphinx)`_,,, "no", "Python library needed for building the documentation" `transfig`_, transfig, transfig, "no", "Also known as fig2dev, transfig is an artifact from the old days, and is only used for generation of a couple of png files in the legacy documentation (doc/legacy/murder.png and
+    `python(GitPython)`_,,, "no", "Python library needed for building the documentation."
+    `python(Sphinx)`_,,, "no", "Python library needed for building the documentation."
+    `transfig`_, transfig, transfig, "no", "Also known as fig2dev, transfig is an artifact from the old days, and is only used for generation of a couple of png files in the legacy documentation (doc/legacy/murder.png and